 Doors may be single skin, with a frame that shows from inside, or double skin, sandwiching the foam insulation between panels on both outside and inside.
 If looks inside the garage matter, the double-skin construction is not only much more durable but also attractive.

 Weatherstripping is another measure of quality.
-The best-made doors have a full-width vinyl bubble weatherstripping along the bottom edge that conforms to the floor.
-They also have rigid vinyl end caps along the sides of the door panels, a vinyl top cap, and weather seals between each section.
+The best-made doors have a full-width vinyl bubble garage door weatherstripping along the bottom edge that conforms to the floor.
+They also have rigid vinyl weatherstripping along the sides of the door panels, a vinyl top cap, and weather seals between each section.

 Fiberglass garage doors actually consist of an aluminum frame with fiberglass sections.
 Like aluminum, fiberglass is very lightweight.

-Other advantages of fiberglass are its translucency and its resistance to the effects of salt air, which is why fiberglass doors are sometimes chosen for locations where light transmission is important and for corrosive ocean climates.
+Other advantages of fiberglass include its translucency and its resistance to the effects of salt air.
+Because of these benefits, fiberglass doors may work best for locations needing good light transmission or resistance to corrosive ocean climates.

 However, for more mainstream uses, fiberglass isn’t a very popular material because it is a poor insulator, it yellows with age, and it breaks relatively easily, especially when cold.